drevicko/entGraph/README.md

   3. relAddress is the output of step 4.

   4. simsFolder is where the final output will be stored.

+  5. rawExtractions should be True to parse news_gen.json as generated in Step 4

 You need to run the entailment.vector.EntailGraphFactoryAggregator using: